Irene McCoy Gaines: Fight against oppression of women

 Gaines became more politically active later in life, working especially on issues impacting African-American women.
 She was the first African American woman to run for a state legislative seat in Illinois and also ran for the county's commissioners office.
 In 1947 Gaines even testified in the United Nations about the discrimination and oppression of women of color in the United States.

-Gaines served as president of the National Association of Colored Women's Clubs from 1952 to 1958.
+Gaines served as the 15th President of the National Association of Colored Women's Clubs from 1952 to 1958.
 Irene received the George Washington Honor Medal in 1958 and the Fisk University Distinguished Alumni Service Award in 1959.

-Gaines was recognized for several awards and achievements which included a $50,000 reward she received from the Sears Foundation for neighborhood improvement.
-The contest was conducted by the NACWCA and they believed Gaines was more than qualified and capable to receive the grant and actually produce results due to her constant efforts and interest in issues with housing located in several communities around the state.
+Gaines was recognized for several awards and achievements which included the Dorie Miller trophy for outstanding community work (received October 2, 1955) and a $50,000 reward she received from the Sears Foundation for neighborhood improvement.
+The contest was conducted by the NACWC and they believed Gaines was more than qualified and capable to receive the grant and actually produce results due to her constant efforts and interest in issues with housing located in several communities around the state.
 She continued to seek opportunity for her race and more specifically for the younger generation and women of color.
 She was known to plan internationally for she wanted to give individuals around the country access to the opportunities she was establishing in Chicago.